ALLUPRASAD/ml-model-gun-detector/README.md

 ## Data Preparation
   1. Removed the images which don't have annotations
-  2. Converted annotations into standard yolo yolo formate
+  2. Converted annotations into standard yolo format

   Data Extraction: data is extracted along with labels from https://www.kaggle.com/issaisasank/guns-object-detection